Fermium/data-chan/README.md

 ## Compatibility

-The Host API are compatible with (almost) any operating system, because they are based on pthread and libusb.
+The Host API are compatible with (almost) any operating system, because they are based on pthread and Libusb.

 Official compatibility list is: